 "Be the Change You Wish to See in the World" -Ghandi

 The information on this page is primarily for those who are already serving as volunteers.
-If you are interested in volunteering, please visit the Volunteer Opportunties page.
-Below, you will find a collection of helpful tips, instructions and procedures to make your experience volunteering with Meals on Wheels of Durham safe, productive and rewarding.
+If you are interested in volunteering, please visit the Volunteer Opportunties page or click the link below.
+Below, you will also find a collection of helpful tips, instructions and procedures to make your experience volunteering with Meals on Wheels of Durham safe, productive and rewarding.

 - We are still accepting volunteer applications.